 Air Data Computers use pressure measurement to calculate the velocity and altitude of an aircraft.
-More familiar forms of pressure measurement are; determining the pressure in a tire, taking someone’s blood pressure and the atmospheric pressure show on weather charts.
+More familiar forms of pressure measurement are; determining the pressure in a tire, taking someone’s blood pressure, and the atmospheric pressure shown on weather charts.

 The forward speed of an aircraft is determined by measuring the pressure building up in front of it.
 It is known as Pitot Pressure.
-As an example of forward pressure, the picture on the left shows that as this car was travelling forward, the highest amount of pressure which is depicted in red, was exerted on the flattest, most forward facing part of the body.
-This pressure build up can be reduced by streamlining.
-On an aircraft the forward pressure is channeled into tube known as a Pitot Tube, which is connected to a pressure sensor inside the Air Data Computer.
+As an example of forward pressure, the picture on the left shows that as this car was traveling forward, the highest amount of pressure which is depicted in red was exerted on the flattest, most forward-facing part of the body.
+This pressure build-up can be reduced by streamlining.
+On an aircraft, the forward pressure is channeled into the tube, known as a Pitot Tube, which is connected to a pressure sensor inside the Air Data Computer.

-The ‘altitude’ of the aircraft is computed using atmospheric pressure.
+The altitude of the aircraft is computed using atmospheric pressure.
 This picture shows the difference in air pressure at sea level, compared with that at the peak of Mount Everest.
-As the height increases the density of air molecules reduces.
-This is why climbers must take oxygen tanks with them at high altitude.
-This reduction in the density of air molecules also causes a reduction in air pressure, so as altitude increases, air pressure decreases.
-On an aircraft this reduction in air pressure is measured through the static port which is also connected to a pressure sensor inside the air data computer.
+As the height increases, the density of air molecules reduces.
+This is why climbers must take oxygen tanks with them at high altitudes.
+This reduction in the density of air molecules also causes a reduction in air pressure.
+So, as altitude increases, air pressure decreases.
+On an aircraft, this reduction in air pressure is measured through the static port which is also connected to a pressure sensor inside the air data computer.